kairosdb/metrics4j/README.md

 }
 ```
 Start the application and let it run for a bit and then shut it down.
 Metrics4j
 will dump out all the sources it saw while running.
+In case the shutdown hook
+is not ran metrics4j will also dump the config after 1 minute.

 ##### Disabling sources